 Where P is a precondition, Q is an operation, and R is the postcondition.

 Statements are combined with rules for assignment, consequence, composition, and iteration.

-Given a sequence of statements and assuming an initial precondition, if we can show that the correct.
+Given a sequence of statements and assuming an initial precondition, if we can show that the subsequent postconditions guarantee subsequent preconditions are satisfied, then the program is correct.